 It was late, the house was quiet apart from her screaming voice, the other kids were trying to sleep…and this was about the time when Allan and I started questioning our own sanity.
 Did we go wrong somewhere?
 Is there something seriously wrong with our child?

 Then I remembered to pray.
 I often get so caught up in the heat of the moment (I know I can’t blame it all on her, but she really has a way of messing with your emotions) that I forget the most important thing.
 My lifeline.
 Because without Him, I can promise you that we wouldn’t have made it for eight years.
-Either of us would have lost our sanity by now.
+One of us would have lost our sanity by now.
 We certainly wouldn’t have been able to experience the kind of peace we have in our home for the majority of the time.

 I sent out a quick popcorn prayer: “God, I need YOUR wisdom.”